-In particular, the rewards on eats and drinks is unparalleled in the Canadian credit card scene.
+In particular, the rewards on eats and drinks are unparalleled in the Canadian credit card scene.
 If you’re able to maximize your earning at grocery stores and restaurants, you’re sure to wind up with a healthy balance of MR points every year.

 Most Canadians will benefit from having a 5x food card, as groceries and dining combine to make up a large slice of many Canadians’ personal everyday spending.

-Transferring MR points to one of these airline loyalty programs gives you access to the three major worldwide airline alliances: Star Alliance (Aeroplan), Oneworld (Avios), and SkyTeam (Flying Blue).
+Transferring MR points to one of these airline loyalty programs gives you access to the three major worldwide airline alliances: Star Alliance (Aeroplan), Oneworld (British Airways), and SkyTeam (Flying Blue).
 By transferring your rewards and redeeming them through loyalty programs, you’ll unlock high-value and aspirational bookings that you can’t achieve with other types of points.